Discover adult and community education

 You can access adult and community education in metro, regional, rural and remote areas.
 It’s targeted to local individuals, businesses and communities.
 The ACE sector includes the many community colleges operating around NSW.

 How it's funded

 Training Services NSW supports ACE providers through grants.
 It also funds ACE training programs for business and financially supports disadvantaged groups to participate in ACE training courses.

 - get into work for the first time

 - acquire new skills, knowledge and experience and strengthen existing skills

 - improve your confidence when looking for work or education and training opportunities.

 If you’re an adult and live in NSW, you can access ACE courses regardless of your age, background or personal circumstances.

 How to enrol

-To find out if you’re eligible for this funding, contact your local provider or see low-cost and fee-free training on Skills NSW.
+To find out about how to access to free or low cost training options, contact your local provider or see the low-cost and fee-free training section of the Skills NSW website.